raimota/Portfolio-RaiMota/README.md

 # Rai Mota
 <sub>*Junior CRM and Data Analyst* at Bank Safra</sub>

-I hold a degree in Computer Science and currently work as a Junior CRM and Data Analyst at Banco Safra.
+I hold a degree in Computer Science and currently work as a Junior CRM and Data Analyst at Safra Bank.
 I have experience with tools such as Python, SQL, Adobe Campaign, Adobe Target, PySpark, and Git.
 My role in the banking environment has provided me with the opportunity to apply these skills to address specific challenges within the financial sector.

 In addition to my academic background, I am committed to enhancing my skills in the data field and aspire to become an expert in this area.